Fermented Cinnamon Peaches, Spicy, Easy, and Delicious! (How to Ferment Peaches with this Recipe)

 Cover your Mason Jar with some type of airlock (see the green nipples) or a regular lid.
 If you use the nipples or other airlock, you won't have to "burp" your ferment.
 If you use a regular lid, you will have to "burp" your ferment by gently loosening the lid just a bit (you'll hear/feel the release of gas), then tightening that lid right back up.

 Now, you just wait.
 Based on what I have read in various fermenting books, fruit ferments very quickly because of the sugars.
 Most recipes say to leave them only two days, then refrigerate.
 However, I left mine for four days.
 I like stronger ferments, number one.
 And number two, I love to see the bubbles really working it.

-Now just bottle them up, refrigerate, and enjoy over a period of weeks.
+When you like how they are, just bottle them up, refrigerate, and enjoy over a period of weeks.
 I have read that fruit ferments can last up to a month, but most of the literature I have read indicates to use within a week.
 Frankly, I feel fermenting preserves the food quite well, so I will be leaning more toward the month.
 But you can tell if it's not good.
 Use your instincts!

 The Difference Between Water Kefir as a Starter and Whey